Avalome/SOFY/README.md

 ### Introduction

-Sofy is a simple tool helping you to download/install all your personnal software, in one place, i know how it can be painfull to find softwares to download accross the Web, so i made this tool that will make think easy than ever!
+Sofy is a simple tool helping you to download/install all your software in one place, i know how it can be painfull to find softwares to download accross the Web, so i made this tool that will make think easy than ever!

 ### How to use it